Skip to content

 `backticks`

 All three of these behave the same way.
-RSL offers three so you have alternatives to pick between depending on the contents of your string.
+Rad offers three so you have alternatives to pick between depending on the contents of your string.
 For example, if you have a string which itself contains lots of single quotes, you may choose to use the double quotes delimiter.
 Or, if your string has both single and double quotes, you can use backticks to delimit your string.
 Specific example:

 `Single quotes: 'Hi!', double quotes: "Hi!"`